BSc (Hons) Physiotherapy

 This course equips you with the knowledge and skills required by physiotherapists to:

-- Diagnose and treat a variety of clinical problems.
+- Assess and manage people who have a variety of clinical problems.

-- Access joint teaching sessions with Occupational Therapy students.
+- Access joint teaching sessions with Allied Health professional students

 Nursing and Allied Health